the-jake-z/uacs315/notes/Chapter 11.md

 	 - Business Flow
 		 - Functionality needs to be explained in the context of a business flow
 		 - Step-by-step scenarios
-		 - Use case
+		 - Use Case
 			 - Sequence of actions that a system should perform within the business flow context of the user
+			 - Specific steps necessary to accomplish a specific task
-	 -  Data and Formats
+	 -  Data & Formats
 		 - Determine the application's input and output data
 			 - What needs to be entered into the system?
 			 - For what purpose?